x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 - Limited agility exists to recover from low disk space conditions.

 The trend of increasing storage capacity continues.
-For example, the Exchange best practice guideline for maximum database size (2 terabytes) on an 8 terabyte drive means you would waste more than 5 terabytes of disk space.
+For example, the Exchange best practice guideline for maximum database size (2 terabytes) on an 8-terabyte drive means you would waste more than 5 terabytes of disk space.

 A solution would be to grow the databases larger, but that inhibits manageability because it might introduce long reseed times (including operationally unmanageable reseed times) and compromised reliability of copying that amount of data over the network.